Acacia baileyana Purpurea

 Landscape Use(s)

-Bird Attracting, Costal Garden, Cut Flower, Feature, Foliage Feature / Colour, Formal Garden, Habitat, Low Water Garden, Mass Planting, Verge, Wind Break
+Bird Attracting, Coastal Garden, Cut Flower, Feature, Foliage Feature / Colour, Formal Garden, Habitat, Low Water Garden, Mass Planting, Verge, Wind Break, Container / Pot, Native Garden, Shade Tree

 Pests & Diseases: Generally trouble free